Brandon Crawford Player Props: Giants vs. Mariners

 Mariners Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Mariners pitching staff ranks ninth in the league.
+- The pitching staff for the Mariners has a collective 9.1 K/9, the ninth-best in the league.

-- The Mariners have the ninth-ranked team ERA across all MLB pitching staffs (3.95).
+- The Mariners have a 3.96 team ERA that ranks ninth across all MLB pitching staffs.

-- Mariners pitchers combine to give up the fifth-fewest home runs in baseball (85 total, one per game).
+- Mariners pitchers combine to allow the fifth-fewest home runs in baseball (87 total, one per game).

-- The Mariners are sending Woo (1-1) to the mound for his sixth start of the season.
-He is 1-1 with a 4.37 ERA and 32 strikeouts through 22 2/3 innings pitched.

-- In his most recent time out on Wednesday, the righty went five innings against the Washington Nationals, allowing one earned run while surrendering six hits.
+- In his most recent time out on Wednesday, the right-hander threw six innings against the Washington Nationals, allowing four earned runs while surrendering eight hits.

-- The 23-year-old has an ERA of 4.37, with 12.7 strikeouts per nine innings, in five games this season.
-Opponents have a .244 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.